 The White Terror knew no bounds.
-At Père la Chaise Cemetery, at a dozen other points, thousands of Communards were herded together and shot.
-General Gallifet, the Butcher of the Communards, stood by and watched while the troops fired into the crowds massed against walls, who still defied them.
+At Père Lachaise Cemetery, at a dozen other points, thousands of Communards were herded together and shot.
+General Gallifet, the Butcher of the Communards, stood by and watched while the troops fired into the defiant crowds massed against the walls.
 Huge mounds were formed of corpses and those not yet dead.

-A part of "The Wall of the Communards" still stands; and the sculptured faces that peer from it are at once a challenge and a monument to the martyrs of the Commune.
+A part of "The Wall of the Communards" still stands; and the sculptured faces that peer from it are at once a challenge to capitalist rule and a monument to the martyrs of the Commune.